62nd Wexford Fringe Festival

 For independent artists, Wexford Fringe is an inspirational environment to showcase their work.
 For audiences, it’s an opportunity to see exciting and entertaining contemporary work in an atmosphere that encourages taking a chance and seeing and discovering something new.

-Wexford Fringe Festival Guide 2013 will be released in early September.
+The Wexford Fringe Guide 2014 will be released in early September.
 Some tickets and information will be available from the Wexford Fringe Festival Hub, Wexford Arts Centre, Wexford.
 Contact www.wexfordartscentre.ie or 00 353 539123764.
 Tickets will also be available from the various venues across town.

-The programme includes, but is not limited to, a variety of art forms including cabaret, Children’s events, comedy, circus & physical theatre, dance, film, theatre, music, visual art and design.
-In 2012 there were over 300 events with something for everyone.
+The programme includes, but is not limited to, a variety of art forms including cabaret, children’s events, comedy, circus & physical theatre, dance, film, theatre, music, visual art and design.
+In 2013 there were over 300 events with something for everyone.

-The 2013 Wexford Fringe Festival Guide is sponsored by Celtic Link Ferries and grant aided by Fáilte Ireland.
+2014 Wexford Fringe Guide is sponsored by ESET Ireland and grant aided by Fáilte Ireland.